ChadHartman/sw-imperial-assault/_posts/2016-10-25-survival_of_the_fittest.md

 ###### survival_of_the_fittest_5

-> Jyn is wounded by the Wampa, and he turned his attention to Diala.
-Lucky for her the force was with her as she dodges a crippling blow.
+> After wounding Jyn, the Wampa turns his attention to Diala.
+Lucky for her the force is with her as she dodges a crippling blow.

 ###### survival_of_the_fittest_6

-> Diala runs for the survivor, and is successful in reviving him.
-The Rebels signal their ship and secure the man for transport.
+> Diala runs for the survivor, and successfully revives him.
+The victorious Rebels signal their ship and secure the man for transport.